Thymir/OpinionPolarization/README.md

 # Considerations

-code/opinionPolarization.ipynb contains data processing, creation of the  opinion embedding and clustering of topics
+code/opinionPolarization.ipynb contains data processing, creation of the  opinion embedding and clustering of topics.

 # dataset